wuyuhui-zju/PerioGT/README.md

 cd PerioGT_common/scripts
 bash prepare_pt_dataset.sh
 ```
-The processed files can be downloaded from link.
+The processed files can be downloaded from the Zenodo link given in the muniscript.
 Place the files downloaded from the `pretrain` directory into the `datasets` directory.
 ## Pre-training
 We provide a script to pre-train the base model (100M).
 Switch to the scripts directory.
 ```